RushiBShah/CleanWaterIOT/README.md

 You can create a solution based on the proposed solution architecture by exploring the following resources on [IBM Developer](https://developer.ibm.com/).

 ## Aquastat data analysis
-Stacked column pivot chart for the data provided by the aquastat [Aquastat data analysis](aquastat water data.xlsx) is as below.
+Stacked column pivot chart for the data provided by the [aquastat water data](aquastat water data.xlsx) is as below.

 ![Aquastat pivot chart 1](assets/Aquastat1.png)